cjdbarlow/Part-One/laws.md

 * **Reynolds Number**
-Reynolds Number is a dimensionless index used to predict the liklihood of turbulent flow.
+Reynolds Number is a dimensionless index used to predict the likelihood of turbulent flow.
 R < 2000 is likely to be laminar, R > 2000 is likely to be turbulent.
 Given by the equation:
     * $$ Reynolds \ Number = {2rvd \over n} $$, where:
         * v is the linear velocity of fluid in $$m/s$$
         * d is the fluid density in $$Pa S$$